All our silences in the face of racist assault are acts of complicity. Bell Hooks

 Racism is that toxic relationship punctuated with gaslighting.

-You ask the dog walker to put the dog on the lead and the next minute when they’re crying down the phone to the police saying they’ve been attacked you question yourself and ask ‘Was I being aggressive ?’
-Yet again you don’t win the talent competition because you’re told you don’t have the flare of the winner, even though their performance was full of mistakes.
+You politely but firmly ask the dog walker to put the dog on the lead, and the next minute they’re calling the police saying they’ve been attacked.
+You question yourself and ask ‘Was I being aggressive ?’
+Yet again you don’t get promoted, someone else with less experienced pipped you to the post.
 You ask yourself ‘Am I not working hard enough?’

 So if this is a dysfunctional relationship between black people and people of colour with society what next?